Holocaust Remembrance Day: 'Anti-Semitism starts with conspiracy theories' | DW | 27.01.2021

 She told the story of her family's return to Germany and her experience as being Jewish in a country that was dealing with its past and the dangers Jewish people still face.

-She expressed her gratitude for the protection, but lamented the invisibility they are forced to uphold fir security reasons, while anti-Semitic comments are often repeated in media circuses.
+She expressed her gratitude for the protection, but lamented the invisibility they are forced to uphold for security reasons, while anti-Semitic comments are often repeated in media circuses.

-Weisband countered the notion that we should stop talking about are differences and all just be people, pointing out that "just being people is the privilege of those who have nothing to fear because of their birth."
+Weisband countered the notion that we should stop talking about differences and all just be people, pointing out that, "Just being people is the privilege of those who have nothing to fear because of their birth."

 She said she receives death threats while far-right extremists are stockpiling weapons and little is done to uncover them in the German police and military.